steinbergnet/draft-steinberg-igp-ucmp/draft-steinberg-igp-ucmp.md

 multiple parallel links and parallel paths in the network topology to achieve the desired bandwidth capacities and levels of redundancy.
-In order to be able to use these multipath resources efficiently they rely on Equal Cost Multipath (ECMP) routing in the underlying IGP (ISIS or OSPF).
+In order to be able to use these multipath resources efficiently they rely on Equal Cost Multipath (ECMP) routing in the underlying Interior Gateway Protocol (IGP) (ISIS or OSPF).

 This works fairly well -- as long as the different paths are truly equal from a bandwidth perspective -- because ECMP (as its name implies) is